On the Separability of Information in Diffusion Models: Information Hierarchy

-We can also understand \cref{fig:NeuralEntropy_MNIST_CIFAR10} from a geometric perspective by viewing $S_{\rm NN}$ as the information the network injects in the $\t$-direction.
+We can also understand \cref{fig:NeuralEntropy_MNIST_CIFAR10_TinyImageNet} from a geometric perspective by viewing $S_{\rm NN}$ as the information the network injects in the $\t$-direction.
 The data distribution resides on a low-dimensional submanifold of the ambient pixel space.
-The reduced dimensionality of the data manifold stems from the fact that nearby pixels are very strongly correlated in high-fidelity images, so there are fewer degrees of freedom than the naive pixel count.
+The reduced dimensionality of the data manifold stems from the fact that nearby pixels are very strongly correlated in high-fidelity images, so there are fewer degrees of freedom than the naive pixel count \citep{Lukoianov25}.
 In the generative stage, the diffusion model drives a high-dimensional Gaussian distribution back onto the lower-dimensional data manifold (see \cref{fig:DiffusionToManifold}).
-The sharp rise in entropy rate as $\t \to \T$ is reflective of the fact that the network must supply substantial information to locate the manifold exactly, which involves collapsing the distribution to delta functions along all directions orthogonal to its tangent space.
-This singular behavior can also be traced back to the total correlation term in \cref{eq:FactorizedEntropy}, as explained in \cref{sec:MutualInfoAndGuidance}, and at the end of \cref{sec:MutualInformationPrimer}.
-This addresses the first question.
+The sharp rise in entropy rate as $\t \to \T$ is reflective of the fact that the network must supply substantial information to locate the manifold exactly, which involves collapsing the distribution to the low-dimensional data manifold $\gM_\mX$ (see \cref{fig:MINDE}).
+By the spectral argument above, the local details in the image are the last to be filled in, so $\gM_\mX$ is low dimensional because nearby pixels $x_k$ are nearly deterministic functions of others.
+Therefore, the singular behavior can also be traced back to the total correlation term in \cref{eq:FactorizedEntropy}, as explained in \cref{sec:ManifoldsAndInformationBudget}, and at the end of \cref{sec:MutualInformationPrimer}.
+This answers the first question.

-In \cref{sec:DMInfiniteTower} we conceptualized a diffusion model as an infinite tower of autoencoders, one for each instant $\s$ in the forward diffusion process.
-The encoder was denoted by the operator $\mathfrak{D}_\s$ and the decoder by $\mathfrak{D}^\dagger_\s$.
-The shallow/small-$\s$ autoencoders are responsible for the small-scale details, whereas the deeper ones attend to the macroscopic features.
-It is possible to peer into this tower using a DAE, by conditioning its diffusion model on separate latents over different intervals in $\s$.
+We can use a DAE to test these claims.
+In a regular DAE, the latent $\mZ$ compresses information from the entirety of the generative process that reconstructs $\mX$.
+To probe the semantic (early $t$) and perceptual (late $t$) information separately, we can condition the denoising loss with two different latents $\mZ_{\rm sem}$ and $\mZ_{\rm per}$ in those intervals.
 Recall \cref{eq:DiffusionReconstruction}, which we shall write as